lsb15/Automated_Valet_Parking/README.md

 Automated_Parking_Valet (Individual Project)

 Automated Valet Parking is a Python project aimed at implementing an automated parking system using hybrid A* path planning.
-The system allows a vehicle to navigate autonomously from a drop-off spot to a designated parking space within a parking lot.
+The system allows a vehicle to navigate autonomously from a drop-off spot to a designated parking space.

 ## Features:
 - ***Hybrid A* Route Planning**: The project utilizes a hybrid A* algorithm to find the shortest path from the drop-off spot to the parking space while considering the vehicle's kinematics.